Luther College Nordic Choir to perform Tour Homecoming Concert in Decorah

 Royal Palm Beach

-Dylan Anderson, junior
+Dylan Anderson, senior

 Idaho